NordicPlayground/puck/index.md

 ---

 Raspberry Pi took the maker community by storm when it launched in 2012.
-With its internet access it allowed for small projects be internet-of-things enabled.
+With its internet access it allowed small projects to be internet-of-things enabled.
 We have created a platform to take this one step further.

 Our platform, called the Puck platform, is an internet of things platform for mbed.